 Individualized exercise prescription for persons with disabilities in various stages of wellness who are seeking opportunities to improve their fitness levels.
-Programs include exercises to improve posture, aerobics, flexibility, strength and balance.
+Program includes exercise to improve posture, aerobics, flexibility, strength and balance.
+Students with disabilities will be required to show proof of disability from a physician.